ChengGiKan/InDesign-Scripting/CreateADoc/README.md

 * The composite font is for CJK typesetting.
 If you don't use composite font, just comment the section in json file.
 * For the binding from right, currently, it is not supported in this version of code.
 * There is an issue, which the script cannot load composite font in one run.
-That is why, in the script, the document is saved, closed and reloaded before applying character styles and paragraph styles.
+That is why, in the script, the document is saved, closed and reloaded before setting up character styles, paragraph styles and so on.